The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 tool only branch to follow them, keeping only the edits necessary to remove other tools.

-Note that removing submodules from the repo is less than obvious.
+Note that removing submodules from a repo when moving it into OpenROAD is less than obvious.
 Here are the steps:

 git submodule deinit <path_to_submodule>
 git rm <path_to_submodule>